-Norwegian Defence University College (NDUC) is part of the Erasmus+ programme.
-Erasmus+ is an important tool for NDUC to enhance our international cooperation and exchange opportunities for students, staff and researchers with our strategic partners in Europe.
+The Norwegian Defence University College (NDUC) is part of the Erasmus+ programme.
+Erasmus+ is an important tool for the NDUC to enhance our international cooperation and exchange opportunities for students, staff and researchers with our strategic partners.

 Norwegian institutions of higher education have access to participation in the Erasmus+ cooperation through the EEA agreement.
-Erasmus+ finances student exchange between program countries (EUs 28 Member States as well as Iceland, Liechtenstein, Macedonia, Serbia, Turkey and Norway) and between program countries and partner countries.
-In addition to student and teacher mobility, the Erasmus+ program can help support development projects and collaborative projects in education.
+Erasmus+ finances student exchange between programme countries (the EU’s 28 Member States as well as Iceland, Liechtenstein, Macedonia, Serbia, Turkey and Norway) and between programme countries and partner countries.
+In addition to student and teacher mobility, the Erasmus+ programme can help support development projects and collaborative projects in education.
 In collaborative projects, the EU requires 3 or more programme countries to join forces in one project.

 Nordplus is administered by the Nordic Council and is a program that supports initiatives in education, sports, culture, language networks and educational cooperation between the Nordic countries in addition to the Baltic countries.
 The program for higher education will finance educational projects across national borders that support Nordic cooperation.
 Nordplus requires 3 or more program countries to join together on the application.
 The application can include both mobility for undergraduate students, master students and academic staff.
 Nordplus does not support research projects.

 Link to the Nordplus website